Kids Vegetable kitchen Garden

 My daughter would check every day, asking, “Is it ready yet?”

-I showed my daughter how to gently twist and pluck.
+I showed my kid how to gently twist and pluck.
 When we finally plucked our first chilly, she was excited, her face lit up like she found treasure.

 But it was the patience in her that surprised me.
 Weeks of waiting, watering, and watching taught her that good things take time.

-She whispered, “Can we count them?” and so began her math lesson — counting, sorting, and arranging by size!
+She herself began her math lesson — counting, sorting, and arranging by size!

-We also observed the plant’s fibrous roots when we cleared weeds nearby — showing her how roots spread out like threads under the soil, just like the connections she was making above the soil.
+We also observed the plant’s tap root and fibrous roots when we cleared weeds nearby — showing her how roots of different plants spread out differently under the soil.

 What she learned: